 Figure 1: Trophic interactions model transferability analysis workflow.
-Panel (a) shows an example workflow for between food web predictions.
+Panel (a) shows an example workflow for between-food web predictions.
 We trained a trophic interaction model using each food web considered in this study (panel a.I).
-We measured the performance of the four models on a validation subset for within food web predictions, and the entire food webs for between food web predictions (panel a.II).
+We measured the performance of the four models on a validation subset for within-food web predictions, and the entire food webs for between-food web predictions (panel a.II).
 Panel (b) maps the spatial domain of each food web.
-The curves present the pairs of food web model used to make between food web predictions.
-Within food web predictions are not shown in the figure.
+The curves present the pairs of food web model used to make between-food web predictions.
+Within-food web predictions are not shown in the figure.
 Bar plots illustrate the proportion of amphibians (green), birds (yellow), mammals (purple), and reptiles (red) in each food web.